idodov/MusicTracker/README.md

 - **Minimum Songs for Album:** Set `min_songs_for_album` to determine the minimum songs for an album to appear on the charts.
 - **Update Time:** Change `update_time` to specify when the charts should be updated daily.

   The script creates an input boolean called `input_boolean.music_charts` in your Home Assistant configuration.
 This will control when the charts are updated.

+### 3. Restart AppDaemon

+To get everything up and running, go ahead and restart AppDaemon.
+Then, start playing a variety of music tracks.

 > [!TIP]
 > **Remember to be patient!** The charts work best after a month-long cycle.
 On the first day, you’ll enjoy the popular artist and songs daily charts.
 Wait for a week, and you’ll start seeing your own personalized charts displayed on your dashboard.